 Although our shares are listed on the NYSE and held predominantly by U.S. investors, we are incorporated in Switzerland and subject to Swiss corporate law.
 Unlike companies incorporated in U.S. jurisdictions for whom authorized share capital does not expire, our ability to issue shares using authorized share capital expires every two years under Swiss law.
-We have therefore traditionally sought shareholder approval every two years for additional authority to issue shares without a specific purpose using authorized share capital.
+We have therefore traditionally sought shareholder approval at regular intervals for additional authority to issue shares without a specific purpose, using authorized share capital.

-The current proposal would permit us to issue up to 184,974,503 additional shares using authorized share capital, or approximately 30% of the Company's issued shares as of March 10, 2020 until May 7, 2022.
-Within this authorization, the maximum number of shares issuable without preemptive rights would be limited to 61,658,167 shares, or approximately 10% of the Company's issued shares as of March 10, 2020.
+The current proposal would permit us to issue up to 205,702,850 additional shares using authorized share capital, or approximately 30% of the Company's issued shares as of April 7, 2021, until May 27, 2023.
+Within this authorization, the maximum number of shares issuable without preemptive rights would be limited to 68,567,616 shares, or approximately 10% of the Company's issued shares as of April 7, 2021.

 We do not currently have plans to issue shares pursuant to the proposed authorization.
+Any issuance of additional shares could have the effect of diluting existing shareholders' ownership and voting interests in the Company.
 We believe, however, that it is advisable to maintain flexibility to be able to access capital markets at optimal times and market conditions, rather than being subject to the delays and costs associated with calling a special shareholders' meeting.
 Further, we believe the number of shares proposed for authorization is appropriate in all respects.
 It will allow our authorized share capital to be more closely aligned with the authorizations received by most of our peers.
-Further, we believe it is compliant with the policies of certain proxy advisory firms, whose voting recommendations help inform the voting decisions of some of our largest shareholders.
+Further, we believe it is compliant with the policies of certain proxy advisory firms whose voting recommendations help inform the voting decisions of some of our largest shareholders.
 The proposed authorization is also lower than the maximum authorization permitted under Swiss law and our Articles of Association.

 If the proposed increase in the total number of authorized shares is approved, the Board of Directors would determine the time of the issuance, the issuance price, the manner in which the shares will be paid, the date from which the shares carry the right to dividends and, subject to provisions of our Articles of Association and the limitations on issuing shares without preemptive rights described above, the conditions for the exercise of the preemptive rights with respect to the issuance and the allotment of preemptive rights that are not exercised.
 Further authorization for the issuance of the shares by a vote of our shareholders will not be solicited prior to such issuance, subject to applicable laws and regulations, including the rules of the NYSE.

-The Board of Directors may allow preemptive rights that are not exercised to expire, or it may place such rights or shares, the preemptive rights of which have not been exercised at market conditions, or use them otherwise in the Company's interest.
-Further, under our Articles of Association, and subject to the limitations on issuing shares without preemptive rights described above, in connection with the issuance of shares using authorized share capital, the Board of Directors is authorized to limit or withdraw the preemptive rights of the existing shareholders in various circumstances, including for financing and acquisitions purposes.
+The Board of Directors may allow preemptive rights that are not exercised to expire, or it may place or allocate such rights or shares, the preemptive rights of which have not been exercised at market conditions, or use them otherwise in the Company's interest.
+Further, under our Articles of Association, and subject to the limitations on issuing shares without preemptive rights described above, in connection with the issuance of shares using authorized share capital, the Board of Directors is authorized to limit or withdraw the preemptive rights of the existing shareholders in various circumstances, including for financing and acquisition purposes.